AliYoussef96/BCAW-Tool/README.md

 3- Within the BCAW Tool folder you expect to find; BCAW tool folder, Source Code folder, Result folder shortcut, BCAW tool.exe shortcut, and pdf tutorial file.

 4- Run the tool from BCAW tool.exe shortcut icon.

+** To run as python application from the source code:

+1- Download the source code folder available in this repository ( You must expect to find 11 python files there ).

+2- Install the dependencies, mentioned above.

+3- Run the BCAWT.py file.

 ## Contribution Guidelines
 To report bugs or seek support please open an issue on this repository.
 Contributions to the software are welcome; please open an issue for further discussion.